 Background of FBNR The Friends have been active for many years with their main activities centred around the preservation of the valuable heathland habitat of our local Broadstone Nature Reserve which is under constant threat from encroaching woodland.
 'Broadstone Heath' as it is called by The Borough of Poole, is protected by The Countryside Act of 1949 and managed as a 'Local Nature Reserve'.
-It is owned The Borough having been gifted to the council by the original landowner many years ago.
+It is owned by the Borough having been gifted to the council by the original landowner many years ago.
 It consists of 10.8 hectares (24.3 acres).
 The reserve lies at the heart of the village, close to the cricket ground and play area near the end of Charborough Road where there is a small car park (see map in 'photographs section below).
 The reserve is well used as a pleasant area to stroll and walk dogs with all weather paths around the main heathland areas.
 The main object of our work parties is to prevent the open heath areas reverting to woodland so we are continually removing young trees from these parts.
 Our work parties run between late September and the middle of March the following year ,usually on one Sunday morning each month.
 We are all volunteers and work under the guidance of the Borough of Poole Rangers.
 Our activities although purposeful are enjoyable and include socializing within our small group.
 In the summer we normally have the occasional social get-together which usually includes a short walk.
 For many years we were under the chairmanship of Dudley Hull but due to ill health Dudley passed the baton to our current leader Dave Evans.
 Sadly Dudley passed away early in June 2014.
 We owe him a great deal for his knowledgable support over many years.

 We have now completed our work for the 2018/19 season.
 It had been decided that we would focus on the open heath to the left of the path leading to Westcroft Park (i.e. if walking up from the cricket ground fork left at the play area).
 This is an area where we have worked a lot in the past but further tree encroachment was again evident with the area of heathland being squeezed from all directions!
 Virtually all of this work was completed by March 2019 thanks to the hard work of our small group of 'volunteers'.

-Wildlife: Summer 2018: Nightjars had been heard 'churring' in the reserve by one of our group.
+Wildlife: In Summer 2018: Nightjars had been heard 'churring' in the reserve by one of our group.
 Also we hope that hedgehogs are present as they have been seen in gardens just outside the reserve.
-We know that bats are around this summer; your reporter has had one in his lounge (the house is on the edge of the reserve).
+We know that bats are around in the summer; your reporter has had one in his lounge (the house is on the edge of the reserve).
 In the spring we hear the drumming or 'laughing' (yaffle) of the woodpeckers, no doubt looking to pair up.
 Throughout the year, it is not unusual to see a buzzard either perched or aloft over the reserve.
 At our November 2018 work party a Dartford warbler was sighted in the reserve.
 Whilst undertaking work in the reserve we usually have the company of a friendly robin.

 Painting and map of the reserve